 Tsuglagkhang Complex, Dharamsala, Himachal Pradesh

-The Tsuglagkhang Complex, most importantly, contains the official residence of Tibetan leader, the Dalai Lama.
+Most importantly, the Tsuglagkhang Complex contains the official residence of Tibetan leader, the Dalai Lama.
 Other attractions there are the Tibet Museum, Namgyal Gompa, Kalachakra temple, and the much revered Tsuglagkhang temple.
-A three meter high gilded statue of Sakyamuni Buddha is enshrined inside the Tsuglagkhang temple, while the Kalachakra temple has mesmerizing murals.
+A three-meter-high gilded statue of Sakyamuni Buddha is enshrined inside the Tsuglagkhang temple, while the Kalachakra temple has mesmerizing murals.
 Monks can be seen engaging in lively debate during the afternoon in the Namgyal Gompa.
-There's also a bookshop and cafe that cater to visitors.
-If you're feeling spiritually inclined, follow the Buddhist pilgrims and take a ritual walk around the complex (in a clockwise direction) amidst fluttering prayer flags in the forest.
+There's also a bookshop and a cafe that cater to visitors.
+If you're feeling spiritually inclined, follow the Buddhist pilgrims to take a ritual walk around the complex (in a clockwise direction) amidst fluttering prayer flags in the forest.

 - Location: Temple Road, Dharamsala, Himachal Pradesh.

-- Location: In the Kangra Vally of Himachal Pradesh, around two and a half hours from Dharamsala, between between Bir and Baijnath.
+- Location: In the Kangra Vally of Himachal Pradesh, around two and a half hours from Dharamsala, between Bir and Baijnath.
 Do stop in at the delightful Four Tables Cafe & Gallery in Bir for great food and relaxation.
 Boutique accommodations are also available there.

 - Location: In the foothills of the Himalayas in Dehradun (Clement Town), Uttrakhand.